-- at least 18 credits in a modern language offered by York University, including the Advanced I university-level course in the chosen language; - at least 12 credits of internationally-oriented courses chosen outside the major; - at least one full term abroad as a full-time student at one of York University's exchange partners.
+- At least 18 credits in a modern language offered by York University, including the Advanced 1 university-level course in the chosen language; - At least 12 credits of internationally-oriented courses chosen outside the major.
+These could include at least one full term abroad as a full-time student at one of York University's exchange partners.
+Acceptable courses include; - EN 3592 6.0 Literary London - ARTH 2800B/ARTH 3800B (6.0) Studies Abroad: The Arts in Culture I/II Rome: Open City